Chocolate fork biscuits

 Mix the butter and sugar together

-Get your toddler to measure the butter.
+Get your toddler to measure the butter and cut it into small pieces.
 If it’s not soft, pop it in the microwave for 10 seconds or so to soften it and make it easier to mix.
 Put it in a large mixing bowl.

 Weigh the caster sugar and add it to your bowl.